 It can be very difficult to come out when you are part of a religion, race, or country that traditionally believes any non-heterosexuality is wrong.
 If possible, try to seek out people or groups who will support you.
 There are many denominations in Christianity and Judaism who accept non-heterosexuality.6The website gaychurch.org allows you to find churches that will accept LGBTQ people based on your location.5 To search for a church near you, click here.
 No matter what religion you believe in, remember that who created you made you the way that you are for a reason, and they want you to be happy and healthy.
 Do not engage in any ideologies or treatments that are designed to hurt you, change who you are, or make you feel bad about yourself.

-If you are part of a race or country that traditionally views LGBTQ people as immoral, know that cultures change constantly over time.
+If you are part of an ethnicity or country that traditionally views LGBTQ people as immoral, know that cultures change constantly over time.
 Across all cultures, things once deemed unacceptable have become more acceptable everyday.
 Even if your religion and/or culture generally believes that non-heterosexuality is wrong, every person within that group is different and is going to have their own personal beliefs.
 Therefore, you can find support anywhere—even in places where you may not initially expect it.
 As stated above, please always put your safety and well-being first, and consider the potential benefits and consequences with coming out in your own specific cultural context.

 Love Yourself No Matter What

 Coming out may seem daunting at first, but many individuals feel both relieved and empowered once they have gone through the process.
 It is one of the bravest things anyone can do, so you should be proud of yourself.
 No matter what the reaction of others may be, never be ashamed or apologetic for being who you are and telling the truth about yourself.4 As long as you are happy and not hurting yourself or others, there is no reason to change.
 Always love yourself and surround yourself with people who support you.